yetmorecode/proline-resource-editor/doc/format.md

 # PROLINE Resource File Format

-This specification refers to resource files as used by the game F1 manager professional.
+This specification refers to resource archives as used by the game F1 manager professional.
 The file extension is *.rsc.

 ## Signature

-The resource files start with the signature "PROLINE Resource File  (c) 1997 by PROLINE Software GmbH"
+The resource archives start with the signature "PROLINE Resource File  (c) 1997 by PROLINE Software GmbH"

 ![Alt text](signature.png?raw=true "Signature")

 ## General Structure

-The different resources within a single file a referenced directly by the executable, leaving the file itself without any map of itself.
-It is impossible to reconstruct the resource files without reverse engineering the offsets of different resources from the game executable.
+The different resources within a single archive are referenced directly by the executable, leaving the file itself without any map of itself.
+It is impossible to reconstruct the resource without reverse engineering their offsets from the game executable itself.
 However, it's not too hard to make sense of them.

 So far I've seen three different resource types used: